 At Tsinghua, he teaches "Theory/Empirics of Investments" for both graduate (MSc and MBA) and undergraduate students.

-1. "Do Foreign Institutional Investors Improve Price Efficiency", Review of Financial Studies, accepted 2020.
+1. "Do Foreign Institutional Investors Improve Price Efficiency", Review of Financial Studies, forthcoming 2020,

 International Finance Conference Best Paper Award.

-2. "Currency Mispricing and Dealer Balance Sheets", Journal of Finance, accepted 2020.
+2. "Currency Mispricing and Dealer Balance Sheets", Journal of Finance, forthcoming 2020,